Adiboss4333/BitCrabRansomware/README.md

-# BitCrabRasomware a Windows Ransomware
+# BitCrab Rasomware a Windows Ransomware

 This is Original Repository of the BitCrabRansomware.